Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Experimental Setup

 \section{Experimental Setup}

-This section covers first our improvements concerning the current evaluation of AL techniques and then gives a more detailed description of the experimental setup which is extended in \cref{app:experiments}.
-We first address K1 by extending our evaluation to 5 different datasets, containing different label distributions.
-Specifically, these datasets include CIFAR-10, CIFAR-100, CIFAR-10 LT, ISIC-2019 and MIO-TCD, where the first three are developmental datasets and the later two exclusively for our proposed roll-out evaluation.
-Further, we address K2 and K3 by defining three different \textit{label regimes} which we call low-label, medium-label and high-label regime with starting budgets and query sizes both being set to the same value based on the number of classes $C$ with a size of $5\times C$, $25 \times C$ and $100 \times C$ for the three label regimes. \footnote{These deviate for CIFAR-100 [$5\times C$ (low-label), $10 \times C$, $50 \times C$ (high-label)] due to having more classes and the relative size of the dataset being smaller compared to the number of classes.} To address K4, we allow method configuration for each of these label regimes using an adequately sized validation set containing five times the number of samples as in the starting budget.
-Together we evaluate three different label-regimes with corresponding validation sets for each of our five different dataset resulting in 15 different settings for AL experiments.
-Further, addressing K4 and setting the stage for K5 we use a a ResNet-18 \cite{heDeepResidualLearning2016} as the backbone for all of our experiments and sweep the crucial HPs for each respective training method.
-At last, we further address K5 by including Self-SL pre-trained models and Semi-SL models.
+This section describes the design of our empirical study in light of the proposed improvements for AL evaluation (detailed experimental settings can be found in \cref{app:experiments}).
+We first address P1 by extending our evaluation to 5 different datasets, containing different label distributions.
+Specifically, these datasets include CIFAR-10, CIFAR-100, CIFAR-10 LT, ISIC-2019 and MIO-TCD, where the first three are developmental datasets and the latter two are used exclusively for the proposed roll-out evaluation.
+Further, we address P2 and P3 by defining three different \textit{label regimes} which we refer to as "low-label", "mid-label" and "high-label" regimes.
+Starting budgets and query sizes are both set to $5\times C$, $25 \times C$ and $100 \times C$ for the three label regimes, where $C$ denotes the number of classes. \footnote{These deviate for CIFAR-100 [$5\times C$ (low-), $10 \times C$ (mid-), $50 \times C$ (high-label)] due to a smaller ratio of dataset size to number of classes.} To address P4, we configure our classifiers for all three label regimes based on a validation set five times the size of the starting budget.
+Further, addressing P4 and P5 we use a ResNet-18 \cite{heDeepResidualLearning2016} as the backbone in all experiments and optimize the essential HPs for each respective training paradigm.
+At last, we address P5 by comparing randomly initialized models (standard training) against Self-SL pre-trained models and Semi-SL models.